 Prices vary by manuscript.
 Some need more work and others will be far easier for me to finish.
 Some need more time simply because a high fantasy has different needs from a YA contemporary.
 I also cater to your needs!
 Do you have max price you can afford?
 I’m here for you.
 We will discuss my rates together, and see what will help you out the most.
 I am flexible in both rates and times!
 Below are my typical rates…

-Development edit: one dollar to a dollar fifty per page.
+Development edit: A dollar fifty to two dollars per page.
 This includes a phone conversation or video call if you choose to discuss the edit, a letter of overall strengths and weaknesses, a detailed document explaining what needs work, and a bullet point list for easy access during revisions.

-Critique: 50 cents per page for full manuscript and a flat rate of fifteen dollars for the first six chapters (if you choose a partial).
-This includes a personal phone conversation or video call if you choose to discuss the critique, and a quick bullet point list of things I could see needing changed (storyworld, characters, plot, etc).
+Critique: 75 cents per page for full manuscript and a flat rate of fifteen dollars for the first six chapters (if you choose a partial).
+This includes a personal phone conversation or video call, if you choose to discuss the critique, and a quick bullet point list of things I could see needing changed (storyworld, characters, plot, etc).
 And, as always, my inbox is open long after my job is complete, allowing you to ask questions during your own editing process.

-Copy Edit and line edit: 90 cents to one dollar per page
+Copy Edit and line edit: One dollar to a dollar fifty per page

 “Writing is a lonely job.
 Having someone who believes in you makes a lot if difference.
 They don’t have to makes speeches.
 Just believing is usually enough.”